-Public and member comments raised questions about on appropriate thresholds for reliability.
+Public and member comments raised questions about appropriate thresholds for reliability.
 In particular, commenters expressed concern for the level of reliability demonstrated by measure #2515.
-Commenters noted that reliability is a "must pass" criterion for NQF endorsement, yet they noted that the measure demonstrated low test-retest reliability, indicating only "fair" agreement.
-Commenters emphasized that these low levels of agreement fall short of what should be accepted for a national standard, especially when measures are used to judge provider performance.
+Commenters noted that reliability is a "must pass" criterion for NQF endorsement, yet the measure demonstrated low test-retest reliability, indicating only "fair" agreement.
+Commenters emphasized that these low levels of agreement fall short of what should be acceptable for a national standard, especially when measures are used to judge provider performance.

 The Committee struggled with determining acceptable thresholds for reliability testing.
-Although NQF does not define set thresholds for reliability, the Committee discussed the need to ensure measures are acceptable for accountability purposes and can do-distinguish performance between hospitals.
-The Committee recognized the payment implications of several measures used in the Hospital Readmissions Reduction Program and stressed the need to ensure that measures accurately reflect and distinguish performance.
+Although NQF does not define set thresholds for reliability, the Committee discussed the need to ensure that measures are acceptable for accountability purposes and can distinguish performance between hospitals.
+The Committee noted challenges that could result in lower-than-expected tests of reliability, such as intraclass correlation coefficients when a split half reliability test is performed.
+In particular, the Committee highlighted the issue of small sample size for certain conditions and that Medicare data is limited to patients over 65.
+The Committee recognized the payment implications of several measures used in the Hospital Readmissions Reduction Program.
 Ultimately, the Committee determined that the two measures reviewed in this project met the requirements for the reliability criterion.
-NQF is currently working with CSAC and others to address the need for greater specificity in measure testing requirements.

-Adjustment for Sociodemographic Factors
+Adjustment for Social Risk Factors

 The impact of social risk factors on a person's risk for hospital admission or readmission continues to be an important question.
-The Committee reiterated that its decision to endorse a measure without sociodemographic factors included in its risk adjustment model is not the same as saying that social risk factors do not make an important contribution to patient outcomes.
-The Committee agreed that research shows the impact social risk factors 18 can have but recognized that the challenge developers face in getting accurate data on these factors can lead to a discrepancy between the conceptual basis for including social risk factors and the empirical analyses demonstrating their impact.
+The Committee reiterated that its decision to endorse a measure without social risk factors included in its risk adjustment model is not the same as saying that social risk factors do not make an important contribution to patient outcomes.
+The Committee agreed that research shows the impact that social risk factors 19 can have but recognized that the challenge developers face in getting accurate data on these factors can lead to a discrepancy between the conceptual basis for including social risk factors and the empirical analyses demonstrating their impact.

-The Committee noted that that there is a need to improve quality of care for people with social risk factors while finding ways to better account for the impact of social risk so value-based purchasing programs reward providers fairly.
+The Committee noted a need to improve quality of care for people with social risk factors while finding ways to better account for the impact of social risk so value-based purchasing programs reward providers fairly.
 The Committee reiterated the need to ensure that disparities in care are not masked.
-The Committee recognized that developers may make a determination about whether or not to include SDS factors based on whether the factors was related to hospital quality versus a person's intrinsic risk of readmission.
+The Committee recognized that developers may make a determination about whether or not to include social risk factors based on whether the factors were related to hospital quality versus a person's intrinsic risk of readmission.
 However, the Committee also noted the need to maximize the predictive value of a risk adjustment model and ensure that hospitals serving vulnerable populations are not penalized unfairly.